 The more southerly states of Massachusetts, Rhode Island, and Connecticut are densely populated (the least densely populated of these three states, Connecticut, had an average of 286 persons per km2 in 2011; Janssen 2013).
 The northern states of Maine, New Hampshire, and Vermont are mostly rural (the most densely populated of these three states, New Hampshire, had an average of 57 persons per km2 in 2011; Janssen 2013).

 It is our hope that this work will stimulate additional field work to supplement the distributions portrayed in the maps.
-The herbarium of the New England Botanical Club has proven to be the most important resource for this project and is especially eager to receive specimens documenting range extensions.
-We also would like to be informed of such specimens in other herbaria.
-Similarly, we welcome notification of publication of new taxonomic studies that include New England taxa or new, documented chromosome counts for taxa in the New England flora.
+The herbarium of the New England Botanical Club (NEBC) has proven to be the most important resource for this project and is especially interested in receiving specimens documenting range extensions.

 Most of our records are from specimens in the New England Botanical Club herbarium (NEBC) and New England specimens of the Harvard University Herbaria (GH, A, AMES, ECON).
 This has been supplemented by records from other herbaria in the region that we visited and/or that have web sites with images of specimens, such as the University of Connecticut (CONN), the University of Massachusetts at Amherst (MASS), the University of Vermont (VT).
 For the herbarium of the University of Maine (MAINE) in Orono we relied on the notebooks of Harry E. Ahles at MASS combined with the online database for MAINE and communication with individuals in Orono who checked information on specimens for us.
-More recently the Consortium of Northeastern Herbaria (CNH) and online imaged specimens at Yale University (YU) and have provided us with access to additional specimens at other herbaria that we did not visit.
-We obtained some records for native taxa from systematic treatments where the information on voucher specimens cited was sufficiently specific to provide county data and the name of the herbarium where the specimens were deposited.
-To complete this project in a reasonable period of time our records are merely the presence or absence at any time in the past within a given New England county and the herbarium of the voucher specimen.
+The Consortium of Northeastern Herbaria (CNH) and online imaged specimens at Yale University (YU) and have provided us with access to additional specimens at other herbaria that we did not visit.
+To complete this project in a reasonable period of time our records represent the presence or absence at any time in the past within a given New England county by the existence of a herbarium voucher specimen.
 Multiple records for a given county were not recorded.
 Priority was given first to specimens from NEBC, then to specimens in the Harvard University Herbaria, then to specimens of the state university herbaria (MAINE, NHA, VT, MASS and CONN).
 Our current records are contained in Spreadsheets.

 The counties of New England range in size from Bristol County, Rhode Island (65 km2, or 25 mi.2), to Aroostook County, Maine (17,666 km2, or 6,821 mi.2 - land only).
 The great majority of counties, however, are between 1,300 km2 (500 mi.2) and 3900 km2 (1,500 mi.2).
 To reduce the size disparity at the large end, and to depict distributions more evenly, the largest Maine counties are subdivided.
 Penobscot, Piscataquis, Somerset, and Oxford counties have been divided arbitrarily into roughly equal-sized, north and south sectors along township boundaries.
 Aroostook County, the largest county, is divided into three sectors.
 Coös County, New Hampshire, is divided into north and south sectors.
 The division of Coös County isolates the White Mountains, which harbor an alpine flora associated mostly with New England's highest peak, Mount Washington.
 Figure 1 shows the location of states and counties of New England and the subdivisions of the largest counties.